CRM64Pro GDK v0.13.0

 Initialize the timer system.

-The first call to this method, SDL timer subsystem will be initialized.
+The first call to this method initializes the SDL timer subsystem.

 Parameters